neelsmith/citeed/README.md

     vagrant init precise32 http://files.vagrantup.com/precise32.box

+Links here have [URLs for vagrant boxes][4], including recent Ubuntu boxes we could install iipsrv on with a single apt-get provision.

 Also want to look at [docker][3], and consider the notes here on [using docker to package a Java project][2].